 In fact, two studies on oral sage drops or sage oil found improvements in the cognitive function of those with Alzheimer’s disease, although the studies had limitations.
 Moreover, sage appears to provide cognitive benefits for healthy adults as well.
 A number of studies found improvements in mood, mental function and memory in healthy adults after they took one of several different types of sage extract.

 What’s more, one small human study found that sage tea improved blood lipid levels, while another study in rats found that sage tea protected against the development of colon cancer.

 Commit yourself to a trash-free lifestyle by swapping out everyday items for zero waste products.
 This is a great way to reduce waste, minimize carbon footprint, and save money too!

 You already know this is a global waste problem.
 Plastic is cheap, versatile, and valuable resource in many ways.
 However, it has created a disposable lifestyle.
 50% of plastic is just used once and thrown away.

 Bottles, straws, coffee cups, beverage containers, plastic bags, cutlery, cotton buds… the list is long and we all know it.
 This is indeed a major concern.
-But the good news is that it’s entirely up to us to take the first step: to refuse and adopt a zero waste lifestyle.
+But the good news is that it’s entirely up to us to take the first step: to refuse.

 Reusable bags are easier to use for both loading and unloading groceries, and your purchases are more likely to survive the trip to and from the store.
 Leaks are less likely to be a problem with reusable bags, and it’s easier to control where reusable bags have been and what germs they may carry.
 While they cost a little more upfront, there are many benefits of reusable bags, particularly when it comes to easing plastic bag pollution and the effects of plastic on the environment.